adsgray/testsite/leagueinfo.md

 # Playoff Rules
-* The higher seeded team gets the hammer and choice of stones.
+* The higher seeded team gets the choice of hammer and stones.
 * During the regular season spares can play any position but skip (can call the game though).
-In the playoffs spares can play no higher than second position.Spares must play one of the front-end positions (lead or second).
+In the playoffs spares can play no higher than second position.
+Spares must play one of the front-end positions (lead or second).
 * You must have 2 members of your team playing to register a win.
 * No ties … draw to the button … only throwing team may sweep … must have a piece of the rings to register the win.